rw3iss/nestjs-gen/readme.md

     ./example/example.controller.js             (ExampleController)
     ./example/example.repository.js             (ExampleRepository)
-    ./example/example.model.js                  (ExampleModel)
+    ./example/example.model.js                  (Example)
-    (and corresponding CRUD interface within controller and service)
+    (and corresponding CRUD interface within the controller and service)

-(Tip: If you want the files generated in their own module, just specify `--module`)
+(Tip: If you want the files generated in their own module, specify `--module`)

 #### Generate each specific thing you want